awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.MySQL.LogFileSize.md

 Aurora MySQL writes `mysql-error.log` to disk every 5 minutes\.
 It appends the contents of the log to `mysql-error-running.log`\.

 Aurora MySQL rotates the `mysql-error-running.log` file every hour\.
-It removes the audit, general, slow query, and SDK logs after either 24 hours or when 15% of storage has been consumed\.

 **Note**
 The log retention period is different between Amazon RDS and Aurora\.